rudderlabs/rudderstack-docs/destinations/active-campaign.md

 ```

 {% hint style="info" %}
-For associating a contact to any field you need to create the list from Active Campaign and use the `id` for mapping with contact.
+For associating a contact to any field, you need to create the list from ActiveCampaign and use the `id` parameter for mapping that contact.
 {% endhint %}

 ## Contact Us